Hermetic Programming: Parameterizing Access to State

 hermeticMain = putLine "Hello, World!"

 hermeticMain does not assume a particular console and does not commit to IO.
-The caller chooses which m to supply, including an in-memory mock.
-Access to the console is routed through an injected capability.
+The caller can supply either an in-memory mock or the real console through a live Console IO instance:

 1